willcrichton/rust-book/src/ch04-05-ownership-recap.md

 ### The Concepts of Ownership

 Next, let's review the concepts of ownership.
 This review will be quick &mdash; the goal is to remind you of the relevant concepts.
-If you realize you forgot or didn't understand an important concept, then we will link you to the relevant chapters which you can review.
+If you realize you forgot or didn't understand a concept, then we will link you to the relevant chapters which you can review.

 #### Ownership at Runtime

 We'll start by reviewing how Rust uses memory at runtime:
-* Rust allocates local variables in stack frames, which are deallocated when a function call ends.
+* Rust allocates local variables in stack frames, which are allocated when a function is called and deallocated when the call ends.
 * Local variables can hold either data (like numbers, booleans, tuples, etc.) or pointers.
 * Pointers can be created either through boxes (pointers owning data on the heap) or references (non-owning pointers).

-This diagram illustrates how each component looks at runtime:
+This diagram illustrates how each concept looks at runtime:

 ```aquascope,interpreter,horizontal
 fn main() {